mr-mr-ghost/minishell/README.md

 TODO: Fix misc. errors in tokens (if there are any)

-TODO: Fix return issues in pipes and heredoc
+TODO: Fix return issues in pipes and heredoc(?)

+TODO: echo > | ls should return an error

 TODO: heredoc pipe